oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

-     __NOTE__: If your Kubernetes cluster nodes do not all have access to the database image in a local docker cache, then deploy a Kubernetes `docker secret` to the default namespace with login credentials for `container-registry.oracle.com`, and pass the name of this secret as a parameter to `start-db-service.sh` using `-s your-image-pull-secret`.
-Alternatively, copy the database image to each local docker cache in the cluster.
+     __NOTE__: If your Kubernetes cluster nodes do not all have access to the database image in a local Docker cache, then deploy a Kubernetes `docker secret` to the default namespace with login credentials for `container-registry.oracle.com`, and pass the name of this secret as a parameter to `start-db-service.sh` using `-s your-image-pull-secret`.
+Alternatively, copy the database image to each local Docker cache in the cluster.
 For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).

      **WARNING:** The Oracle Database Docker images are supported only for non-production use.
 For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1).